Takakiriy/typrm/README.md

         How to: Download Backup Tool

-If there is a dependency on the value of the variable, write the variable definition in the block of the `# if:` tag instead of checking with the `# expect:` tag.
+If there is a dependency on the value of the variable, write the variable definition in the block of the `#if:` tag instead of checking with the `#expect:` tag.

-## #keyword tag: highly accurate search
+## Powerful search - #keyword tag, #glossary tag make highly accurate search

-The search function of typrm only searches for keywords written after the `#keyword:` tag in a text file.
+typrm searchs more accurately than full-text search (grep).

-It makes to be reducer search noise than full text search.
+Write the keyword at the `#keyword:` tag.

 Sample text file content: